shivannis/xandr-docs-public/xandr-docs/articles/curate/working-with-advertisers.md

 ---
-title : Working with Advertisers description : Learn what is an Advertiser Object and how it serves as a container for other objects. ms.date : 11/15/2023
+title : Microsoft Curate - Working with Advertisers description : Learn what is an Advertiser Object and how it serves as a container for other objects. ms.date : 11/15/2023

 ---

-# Working with advertisers
+# Microsoft Curate - Working with advertisers

 An advertiser is a company, agency, or other grouping that displays media creatives on publisher web and/or mobile inventory.
 The Advertiser